-For the year ended December 31, 2022, the Company granted 112,000 options to an officer and employees and had 22,666 options forfeited related to an officer and employee who are no longer with the Company.
-The stock based compensation associated with the forfeited and unvested options in the amount of \$23 thousand has been reversed and recorded in earnings.
+For the year ended December 31, 2023, the Company granted 268,000 options to officers, directors and employees and had 47,268 options exercised by a former employee and a former director.
+The Company also had 12,966 options forfeited related to a director and employee who are no longer with the Company.
+Stock based compensation associated with unvested options in the amount of \$8 thousand has been reversed and recorded in the statements of operations and comprehensive earnings (loss).